redhat-cop/network.bgp/roles/remediate/README.md

 | `data_store`         | `""`          | yes      | dict | Specifies the data store to be used (local or SCM).           | See examples below. |

 ## Usage
-Below are examples demonstrating how to use the `remediate` role:
+Below are examples demonstrating how to use the `bgp.remediate` role:

 ### Example 1: Remediate Drift from Local Data Store
 This example reads inventory host variables from a local directory and applies them to the network devices if config drift exists: